Dr. med. Dirk Manski

 Epidemiology

-Varicocele is common and in approximately 4–11% of adult males detectable by clinical examination.
-Approximately 90% of primary varicoceles are on the left side; right-sided varicoceles are usually less severe and only detectable by Doppler ultrasound imaging.
+Varicocele is common; approximately 4–11% of adult males have a varicocele by clinical examination.
+Over 90% of primary varicoceles are on the left side; right-sided varicoceles are usually less severe and only detectable by Doppler ultrasound imaging.
 A high BMI decreases the likelihood of varicocele (Rais et al., 2013).
-The prevalence is up to 30% when doppler sonography is used for varicocele diagnosis (ChancWalters et al., 2012).
+The prevalence is up to 30% when Doppler sonography is used for varicocele diagnosis (ChancWalters et al., 2012).
 The clinical prevalence of varicocele in men with subfertility is 25% (Marmar et al., 2007).

 Etiology of Varicocele